Phrase and beyond

 By eliminating language barriers and improving the customer experience, MT has boosted the accessibility of content, products, and services for potential buyers worldwide.
 At the same time, by reaching a wider audience, businesses can significantly expand their market share and improve their bottom line.

-The combination of high-speed throughput and the ability to select from existing language pairs covering dozens of combinations means the use of MT can cut costs and time to deliver translations, even when human translators are still post-editing the work.
+The combination of high-speed throughput and the ability to select from existing language pairs covering dozens of combinations means the use of machine translation services can cut costs and time for delivery, even when human translators are still post-editing the work.

 Basically, MT does the initial heavy lifting by providing basic but useful translations.
 Human translators then refine these basic versions to more closely reflect the original intent of the content and ensure proper localization per region.